15 Project 4 - Developing an image filter

 };

 The first three integer values in this array are the color amounts of the first pixel in the image.
-While the next three integer are the colors amounts for the second pixel.
+The next three integers are the colors amounts for the second pixel.
 And the sequence goes on in this pattern.
-So the size of the array that stores the values of the pixels from a raster image is usually a multiple of 3.
+Having that in mind, the size of the array that stores a raster image is usually a multiple of 3.
 In this case, the array have a size of 36.

-15.3 The PNG library we are going to use
+15.3 The PNG library that we are going to use

 There are some C libraries available that we can use to read and parse PNG files.
-The most famous and used of all is the libpng, which is the “official library” for reading and writing PNG files.
-This C library is available in most operating system.
-But this C library is very known for being a little complex and hard to use.
+The most famous and used of all is libpng, which is the “official library” for reading and writing PNG files.
+Although this library is available on most operating system, it is well known for being complex and hard to use.

 That is why, I’m going to use a more modern alternative here in this project, which is the libspng library.
-I have choose to use this C library here, because it is much, much simpler to use than libpng, and also, offers very good performance for all operations.
+I choose to use this C library here, because it is much, much simpler to use than libpng, and it also offers very good performance for all operations.
 You can checkout the official website of the library4 to know more about it.
-You will also find there, some documentation that might help you to understand and follow the code examples exposed here.
+You will also find there some documentation that might help you to understand and follow the code examples exposed here.

 First of all, remember to build and install this libspng into your system.
-Because if you don’t do this step, the zig compiler will not find the files and resources of this library in your computer, and link them with the Zig code that we are going to write here together.
-There is good information about how to build and install the library at the build section of the library documentation at the official website5.
+Because if you don’t do this step, the zig compiler will not be able to find the files and resources of this library in your computer, and link them with the Zig source code that we are writing together here.
+There is good information about how to build and install the library at the build section of the library documentation5.

 15.4 Reading the PNG file

 In order to extract the pixel data from the PNG file, we need to read and decode the file.
 A PNG file is just a binary file written in the “PNG format”.
-We need to decode the file in order to extract the pixel data from it.
 Luckily, the libspng library offers a function called spng_decode_image() that does all this heavy work for us.

 If you look at the snippet below, you can see that we are: